A trailblazer in financial comparison since 2008, Mozo is used by millions of Australians each year.

 Choose a plan.
 We’ll notify your old and new provider for a seamless switch.

 Are you getting tired of paying unreasonably high gas bills?
 Well, if you live in South Australia, the good news is that you have access to a deregulated energy market.
-In simple words, this means that unlike some other Australian states, SA allows you to choose your gas provider.
+In simple words, this means that unlike some other Australian states, SA allows you to choose your gas provider as well as your South Australian electricity provider.

 There was a time when comparing all the different gas plans was a long and tedious process, but that’s not true anymore.
 Mozo’s digital energy comparison tool can help you compare gas plans in a matter of minutes.
 Just enter your postcode and our energy calculator will list out some of the gas plans in your area based on your usage habits.